 Step 1.
 Install iso20022.js in your NPM project:

 Step 2.
-Initialize your Client
+Initialize Your Initiating Party

 import { ISO20022 } from 'iso20022.js';